Godfather (2022 film): Home media

-The film's digital streaming rights were acquired by Netflix at a cost of ₹57 crore and will stream as from November 19.
+The film's digital streaming rights were acquired by Netflix at a cost of ₹57 crore.
 It has been reported from News18 that, the film producers have been offered ₹45 crore for the satellite and digital rights for the Hindi dubbed version of this film.
 The film was digitally streamed on Netflix from 19 November 2022.
+Gemini TV acquired satellite rights of the film.
+The received 7.08 TV in Urban and Rural Market across Telugu states.

 Reception

-Critical Response
+Critical response

-Godfather opened to positive reviews with most critics praising Chiranjeevi's performance.
+Godfather opened to mixed reviews from critics.

-Paul Nicodemus of The Times of India gave a rating of 3.5 out of 5 stating that the film proves to be a worthy remake of the Malayalam original with Chiranjeevi coming up with a charismatic performance.
 Murali Krishna CH of The New Indian Express rated the film 3.5 out of 5 stars and wrote, "Watch it definitely for the Megastar, who delivers enough bang for your buck".
 Arvind V of Pinkvilla rated the film 3 out of 5 stars and wrote "Chiranjeevi, after a dull performance in Acharya, is terrific here.
 Satyadev delivers an award-winning output".
 Opining the same, Manoj Kumar R of The Indian Express appreciated Mohan Raja's work and stated that he "has steered clear of mystery and has turned GodFather into a full-fledged political drama".

 Roktim Rajpal of India Today rated the film 3 out of 5 and wrote, "The Chiranjeevi-led political thriller is massier and more action-packed than the Malayalam version.
 GodFather is a grand celebration of the brand Chiranjeevi that proves to be a treat for the veteran hero's ardent fans".
 The Hans India rated the film with 3 out of 5, stating that the film is a decent one-time watch and offers something to cheer for Chiranjeevi's fans.
 Deepa Gahlot of Rediff.com rated the film with 3/5 stars, stating the film has a gracefully aged Chiranjeevi, who plays Brahma with a quiet but menacing look keeping the audience engaged.